Program 2023

 German and Italian, consecutive; in case of rain: Leopoldsaal; until approx. 15:00

-The Human Trial - documentary about stem cell therapy A debate about science and journalism
+The Human Trial - documentary about stem cell therapy

 For seven years, U.S. filmmaker Lisa Hepner and her partner Guy Mossmann followed a clinical trial researching the cure for type 1 diabetes through stem cell therapy.
 The resulting feature-length documentary has won multiple international awards and made the shortlist for the 2023 Oscars.
 Hepner offers a very personal glimpse into the lives and feelings of both the researchers and two subjects who agreed to participate in the study for the sake of science as well as in the hope of finding a cure.
 Hepner found herself in an unfamiliar role as a type 1 diabetic and journalist.